Reactive Collision Avoidance for Safe Agile Navigation: Results and Performance Evaluation

 \subsection{Analysis: Polynomial Order for Depth Completion}

-We evaluate the impact of polynomial order on depth completion accuracy using NYUv2~\cite{silbermannyuv2} for indoor and KITTI~\cite{Geiger2013IJRR} for outdoor data.
-The ground truth depth maps serve as sensed depth, and different polynomial orders are fitted to the monocular depth estimates and ground truth to determine the optimal degree for our experiments.
-Key metrics include Root Mean Square Error (RMSE), which highlights larger depth discrepancies, and Absolute Relative Error (AbsRel), reflecting proportional accuracy.
+We analyze the impact of polynomial order on depth completion accuracy using NYUv2~\cite{silbermannyuv2} (indoor) and KITTI~\cite{Geiger2013IJRR} (outdoor).
+Ground truth depth maps serve as the reference, and polynomial functions of different orders are fitted to monocular depth estimates.
+Key metrics include Root Mean Square Error (RMSE), which emphasizes large depth discrepancies, and Absolute Relative Error (AbsRel), which captures proportional accuracy.

-The results in Table~\ref{tab:ablation_study_poly_order} indicate that the quadratic model achieves the lowest errors on both datasets, outperforming the linear model, which fails to capture non-linear variations, and the cubic model, which tends to overfit.
+As shown in Table~\ref{tab:ablation_study_poly_order}, the quadratic model achieves the lowest errors on NYUv2, while the linear model performs better on KITTI in terms of RMSE and AbsRel, likely due to the nature of outdoor depth variations and sparser LiDAR-based ground truth.
+The cubic model tends to overfit in both cases.
+Additionally, KITTI exhibits higher RMSE and AbsRel values due to its greater depth range and sparser labels compared to the denser RGBD data in NYUv2.